“I’m thinking about installing ‘Solar Batteries on my house in Australia – Are they worth it in 2023?”

 Does Qld Solar and Lighting sell and install battery storage?

-Yes and no. We do have the ability to install batteries, but we are not so skilled at Sales, that we can sell a battery system to the average household in Brisbane.
+No. We are not so skilled at Sales, that we can sell a battery system to the average household in Brisbane.
 It would be literally like selling Ice to an Eskimo.
 If you do insist on buying batteries from us, we would make you sign a waiver form agreeing that you bought the batteries for your PV Solar system, totally against our advice.

 Even Choice magazine has got it right (for once) about the viability of these solar batteries.